proplot-dev/proplot/docs/showcase5.rst

 figures, and integrates palettes from several online data visualization tools.

-First things first, ProPlot makes an artificial distinction between *colormaps* and *color cycles*.
+First things first, ProPlot makes a distinction between *colormaps* and *color cycles*.

 -  A *colormap* is a palette constructed by sampling some *smooth, linear* function between two end colors.
 Colormaps are generally used